 Crosses the Line Twice: In true Roald Dahl fashion, James' parents abruptly getting eaten by a rhinoceros at the beginning of the story is so deliberately absurd that it's near-impossible to find it all that tragic.
+Even in the movie, where the rhinoceros is a mass of black clouds and lightning and very possibly a metaphor for something else, it's pretty ridiculous.

 Family-Unfriendly Aesop: Don't like your own lot in life?
 Want a better quality of life?
 Become an illegal immigrant, according to James and friends.